-The main goal of the Northern Initiative is to engage Northern youth by creating positive mutual learning environments, promoting youth leadership and empowerment, and discussing a variety of relevant health topics.
+The main goal of the Northern Canada Initiative is to engage Northern youth by creating positive mutual learning environments, promoting youth leadership and empowerment, and discussing a variety of relevant health topics.
 We focus on tailoring our lesson plans and community programming to adhere to the specific needs and wants of the local community by partnering with local elementary and high schools, community organizations, and community members.
-We work with our partners to base all material on locally relevant health topics and incorporate the local culture.
 All lessons and outreach activities are based on the strengths and capacities of each individual community.
 Our initiatives are relationship-driven and internally focused.
 We encourage and respect autonomy in every community where we work and we respect everyone’s right to make choices, hold views and to take actions based on personal values and beliefs.

 We work to engage youth by starting important conversations around many aspects of health including mental, physical, social and sexual health.
+This includes topics such as depression, suicide, grief management, healthy relationships, nutrition, and hygiene.
 We also focus on supplementing any existing extracurricular programs, along with running our own workshops, activities, and programs on various topics such as leadership and self-esteem.
-We run activities such as snack programs, yoga and running clubs and much more!
+We run activities such as snack programs, yoga and running clubs, and many others!

 QHO as a whole is committed to improving on a year to year basis, and as such the Northern Canada initiative carries out needs assessments and evaluation at the beginning, midpoint, and end of initiative with relevant stakeholders; including students, teachers, local health workers, Elders, and community leaders.
 The Northern Canada initiative is constantly seeking new opportunities to learn about diverse cultures in our country and improve our sustainability and efficiency as an organization.